wrobi/turnUino/README.md

 5. Add your SSID & PASSWORD.
 6. Upload code.
 7. Upload datas with ESP8266 Sketch Data Upload.
 8. Open serial monitor (at 115200) and press reset button on board.
-Use the getting IP address in your browser.
+It will show your main IP address.

 ## Using:
-  Simply press an image of turnout, it will changes the state of specified servo.
+  -Open your browser, and go to main IP address (eg: 192.168.0.8) -Simply press an image of turnout, it will changes the state of specified servo.

   For settings press gear icon on top left corner.
 You can select the id of turnout and change properties.
    - Xpos   : Horizontal position of turnout image in pixels